josephg/egwalker-paper/feathertail-reference/README.md

 The upcoming paper will have a lot more detail about this algorithm.
 Stay tuned.

-This algorithm was first created in the [diamond types](https://github.com/josephg/diamond-types) library.
-This implementation is designed to be fully compatible with diamond types, and tested as such.
+This implementation is designed to be fully compatible with the Rust implementation of the algorithm, and tested as such.
 (See included conformance tests).

 ## Usage example